-Speaks became acting White House press secretary after President Ronald Reagan and Press Secretary James Brady were shot in a 1981 assassination attempt — and held the position for six years.
+Larry Speaks, who became the White House spokesman after President Ronald Reagan and Press Secretary James Brady were shot in a 1981 assassination attempt, died Friday.
 He was 74.

 Saturday, December 21, 2013

-Davis was shot at point blank range with a shotgun on Dec.
+Claire Davis, 17, was shot at point blank range with a shotgun on Dec.
 13 and had been hospitalized in critical condition.
-The family announced her death "with unspeakable sadness," but also thanked the community for its outpouring of support.

 Saturday, December 14, 2013

-Winston, the country's top-rated passer who led his team to college football's title game in his first season, was named the nation's best collegiate player.
-The award came just nine days after a Florida prosecutor announced that Winston would not be charged in the alleged rape a of a female student.
+Florida State quarterback Jameis Winston, the nation's top-rated passer who led his team to college football's title game in his first season, was named the 2013 Heisman Trophy winner Saturday as the country's best collegiate player.

 Thursday, November 28, 2013